EternalSilence95/Number-Complexity/README.md

 # Number-Complexity

-I generalized the idea of prime numbers, by defining a 'complexity' for natural numbers, with the hope, that it will tell something about distribution of primes.
+I generalized the idea of prime numbers, by defining a 'complexity' for natural numbers.

 Complexity of n = n*(1/p1 + 1/p2 +...+1/pk),
 Relative Complexity of n = (1/p1 + 1/p2 +...+1/pk),